uyefe/varDx/README.md

 1. PHP 5.6+

 ## Installation
-1. Save `varDX.php` on your server.
+1. Save `varDx.php` on your server.
 You can rename it.
 2. Add this to the top of all your files: `require 'varDx.php';`

 ## Keys